How To Insert Hip Vents Into A Corset Tutorial

 Note you will be sewing through several thicknesses of the fabric and I advise a no 16 or 18 machine needle.

-If using smaller go slow to prevent breaking!
+If using smaller needle go slow to prevent breaking!

-Pin through corset layers to back and position the back part of the vent onto the pin.
-The pinhole at the top is just to keep top and inside parts of vent aligned.
+Pin through corset layers to the back and position the back part of the vent onto the pin.
+The pinhole at the top is just to keep the top and inside parts of the vent aligned.

 Sew the channel.
 I have inserted a drawing pin from the back to keep the back vent from moving.